brillout/awesome-angular-components/readme.md

 # Performance

-*Reduce amount of time the user waits to interact with the app*
+*Reduce amount of time the user has to wait in order to interact with the app*

  - [angular2-idle-preload](https://github.com/AngularClass/angular2-idle-preload)